Roco-scientist/NGS-Barcode-Count/README.md

 </tr>
 </table>

-An example can be found in [scheme.example.txt](scheme.example.txt)
+An example can be found in [scheme.example.txt](scheme.example.txt).
+Since the algorthm uses a regex search to find the scheme, the scheme can exist anywhere within the sequence read.

 ### Sample Barcode File
 <b>Optional</b><br>